tgisaturday/Seq2CNN/README.md

 Seq2CNN is trained end-to-end to classify various-length texts without preprocessing inputs into fixed length.
-We also present Gradual Weight Shift(GWS) method that stabilize training.
+We also present Gradual Weight Shift(GWS) method that stabilizes training.
 GWS is applied to our model’s loss function.

 We compared our model with word-based TextCNN trained with different data preprocessing methods.
 We obtained significant improvement of in classification accuracy